ianhuet/ianhuet.github.io/to_pr_or_not_to_pr.md

 ---

-[^1]: Pull Rquest (PR): A notification given by developers when they're done building a feature.
+[^1]: Pull Request (PR): A notification given by developers when they are done building a feature.